PolskiDev/crown-lang/README.md

 Debian/Ubuntu: `sudo apt install clang gcc nodejs npm make wget`

+Only if you are running on Linux (Ubuntu/Debian), paste this: `sudo make linux-node-link`

 Unzip the downloaded folder and open inside it a terminal window.
 Then, paste the following command: `sudo make all install`